Herr Meets Hare: Analysis

-The Lobby cards credits Leon Schlesinger as the producer of the short, however the short itself is under the Warner Bros.
-Cartoons name rather than crediting Schlesinger.
-However this can imply the short entered production prior to Schlesinger's departure from the studio.
+The Lobby cards credits Leon Schlesinger as the producer of the short, however the cartoon itself credits Warner Bros.
+Cartoons rather than crediting Schlesinger.
+This could imply the short entered production prior to Schlesinger's departure from the studio.

 Bugs dresses as Hitler to assert control over his German opponent.
 This is a repetition of a scene from Bugs Bunny Nips the Nips, in which Bugs dresses up as a Japanese general.

 Daniel Goldmark cites the cartoon as a significant precursor to What's Opera, Doc?
 (1957) and a source for its visual imagery.
 After running off, Bugs re-enters the scene dressed as Brünnhilde.
 The costume includes a blonde wig with braids and a Viking-style helmet.
 Bugs rides on a white horse, visually based on the Clydesdale horse.
 Musically, the scene is accompanied by the "Pilgrim's Chorus" from the Tannhäuser (1845).

 In response, Hermann Göring changes clothes.
 His lederhosen is replaced by a long brown loincloth.
 He wears a horned-type Viking helmet.
 The horns grow in size as if erect, as he lustfully gazes at "Brünnhilde".
 The duo dances to the tune of two waltzes by Johann Strauss II: "Vienna Life" and "You and You", the latter originating in Die Fledermaus (1874).

 The entry of Bugs and his white horse into the scene is repeated in What's Opera, Doc?.
 The dance with the male suitor is, however, changed from a slapstick-rendition of the waltz to a refined ballet.
 The motivation of the dancers also changes.
 Göring is "lost in the moment" and follows his partner's lead.
 In the latter, the dance is part of an artistic performance.

 Both cartoons were written by Michael Maltese, which may account for the similarities.
 In the older short, the musical references were intended as a criticism of Germany, Richard Wagner serving as "a suitable musical backdrop".
 The second short makes Wagner and opera itself its targets.